liang958/SQL_Project/starting_with_questions.md

 Answer:

-There might be have some patterns.
-For example, in Canada, every city top selling product is different.
-In toronto, top selling product category is office, it might be make sense.
-In ottawa, the top selling product category is men's t-shirt, it is a little be werid, as the summer is not hot and long there.
+Top selling product is different in each country and city.
+In toronto, top selling product is custom decals.
+In ottawa, the top selling product is men's t-shirt, it is a little be werid, as the summer is not hot and long there.
 But anyway, there is no woman's category in top selling category in Canada.
-Overall we still can find that YouTube is most popular top selling product category in Canada and Worldwide.
-In SQL Querlies 2, we find that T-shirt is minum product order in many cities in Canada .